RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/what_if_infrastructure_is_small.md

 [^2]: Two sources for this that I trust are Tim Hunkin's [The Secret Life of the Sewing Machine](https://youtu.be/g_qLCdrbU78?t=1402)
       and [enthusiast reports](https://cegrundler.com/tag/sewing-machine/).

-[^3]: It's the end of March, and my bill for this month of fairly consistend development is $1.86.
+[^3]: It's the end of March, and my bill for this month of fairly consistent development is $1.86.

 [^4]: Specifically, [this perspective](https://raphaelluckom.com/posts/the_cloud_is_just_a_server.html).

 [^5]: I approach this assertion in two ways.
 First, there is an advertising metric called Cost Per Click.
 This is the amount that an
       advertiser can expect to pay a platform like facebook per click on an ad from a target consumer.
 A brief search for "facebook cost per click" suggests that "over $1.50 " is pretty common.
 That means that the cost of running _the entire system_ I'm working on is likely equivalent to the revenue facebook gets from a user clicking on two or three ads.
-And because CPC is not the only way ads are billed, it seems likely that using other metrics would produce similar results.
+CPC is not the only way ads are billed, but I suspect that using other metrics would produce similar results.

       Of course, that analysis is about social media platforms, not cloud providers.
 Since I'm advocating _paying_ AWS, I shouldn't rely on
       "taking money away from facebook" as a balancing factor; those are not the same entity.
 But I believe that the overall use of cloud services
       (and their attendant social and environmental costs) would _decrease_ if people used these services more directly.
-When you start to see the amount of processing directed at [real-time ad auctions](https://en.wikipedia.org/wiki/Real-time_bidding), [large language models](https://www.washington.edu/news/2021/03/10/large-computer-language-models-carry-environmental-social-risks/), and generally creepy predictive analytics on huge user bases, it seems plausible to imagine that _most_ of the demand for computing resources in the world is second- and higher-order pursuit of revenue by large corporations, not actual utility to users.
+When you start to see the amount of processing directed at [real-time ad auctions](https://en.wikipedia.org/wiki/Real-time_bidding), [large language models](https://www.washington.edu/news/2021/03/10/large-computer-language-models-carry-environmental-social-risks/), and generally creepy predictive analytics on huge user bases, it seems plausible to imagine that _most_ of the demand for computing resources connected to social media consists of second- and higher-order pursuit of revenue by large corporations, not actual utility to users.
 If users bought their own services at wholesale prices and denied a foothold to these exploitative processes, I doubt there would be such demand for computing in general.